neo-project/docs/docs/zh-cn/tooldev/sdk/transaction.md

             // initialize the TransactionManager with rpc client and sender scripthash Transaction tx = new TransactionManager(client, multiAccount)
-                // fill the script, attribute, cosigner and network fee, multi-sign account need to fill networkfee by user .MakeTransaction(script, null, cosigners, 0_05000000)
+                // fill the script, attributes and cosigners .MakeTransaction(script, null, cosigners)
                 // add multi-signature for the transaction with sendKey, at least use 2 KeyPairs .AddMultiSig(receiverKey, 2, receiverKey.PublicKey, key2.PublicKey, key3.PublicKey)
                 .AddMultiSig(key2, 2, receiverKey.PublicKey, key2.PublicKey, key3.PublicKey)